rohit033/fright_tool_latest/README.md

 2. Open your web browser and navigate to `http://localhost:5000`

+3. Default admin credentials:
+   - Username: `admin`
+   - Password: `admin123`
+   - Email: `admin@example.com`

-3. Create a new account with one of the following roles:
+4. Create new user accounts with appropriate roles:
    - Sales: Can create and view freight requests
-   - Pricing: Can approve/reject requests and manage rates
+   - Pricing: Can provide pricing and manage rates
    - Admin: Full access to all features

 ## User Roles